 Public transport access includes 11 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,147 incidents per 100,000 population.

-From an investment perspective, Cook offers a gross rental yield of 1.8%, rated as low yield.
+From an investment perspective, The gross rental yield works out to roughly 1.8%, which reads as low yield.
 Property prices are near the state median ($1.3M/$1.0M).
 The price-to-income ratio of 10.7x is considered stretched.
 House prices have moved +28.2% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.